redhat-openstack/website/source/uncategorized/instack-faq.html.md

        #tuskar
        ./instack-delete-overcloud-tuskarcli

+Once the command has completed successfully you are now ready to run instack-prepare-for-overcloud again.

 ## How do I view the Undercloud Dashboard?

 To access Horizon on the undercloud you need to create an ssh tunnel from the virt host to the instack virtual machine e.g.